 Are More Pandemics Inevitable?
-What the Coronavirus Can Tell UsAn Altamar podcast interview with Global Health and Development Correspondent at NPR
+What the Coronavirus Can Tell UsAn Altamar podcast interview with

 Since the word “coronavirus” entered the global lexicon a few weeks ago, its reach has been staggering.

 Tens of thousands have contracted the new virus, more than a thousand have died, and dozens of countries report infected patients within their borders — prompting quarantines, travel restrictions and curfews worldwide.
 Face masks are flying off the shelves as fears swirl around the newly christened “COVID-19.”
 Supply chains and tourism are taking equal hits, while China’s central bank has pumped $243 billion into China’s financial system to prop up weakening growth.

 National Public Radio’s correspondent for global health and development, Nurith Aizenman, joins the Altamar podcast team of Peter Schechter and Muni Jensen to dive into the geopolitical implications of coronavirus and discuss what can be done to prevent future pandemics.
 Aizenman, who has been covering the virus daily since the outbreak began, is also a former writer at The Washington Post and an editor for The New Republic.

 The situation on the ground is changing rapidly, but Aizenman points out that, for now, the virus remains primarily located in China: “Pretty much all of the cases are in China.
 It’s true that there are several hundred outside of China, but that is a tiny number compared to the tens of thousands in China.”

 Yet questions remain unanswered regarding the severity and scope of the disease in China, especially given concerns that the government “might have been possibly more communicative to the outside world than they were to people in Wuhan about the risk at the very earliest stage, which has sowed a lot of questioning and doubt about what’s currently being reported.”